 6. The Data Collection Plan (Annex 51-04/A) and Research Plan (Annex 51-04/B) shall be implemented.
-Data collected pursuant to the Data Collection and Research Plans for the period up to 1 May 2018 shall be reported to ccamlr by 1 June 2018 so that the data will be available to the meeting of the Working Group on Ecosystem Monitoring and Management (WG-EMM) in 2018.
-Such data taken after 1 June 2018 shall be reported to CCAMLR not later than three months after the closure of the fishery, but, where possible, submitted in time for the consideration of the Scientific Committee.
+Data collected pursuant to the Data Collection and Research Plans for the period up to 1 May 2019 shall be reported to ccamlr by 1 June 2019 so that the data will be available to the meeting of the Working Group on Ecosystem Monitoring and Management (WG-EMM) in 2019.
+Such data taken after 1 June 2019 shall be reported to CCAMLR not later than three months after the closure of the fishery, but, where possible, submitted in time for the consideration of the Scientific Committee.

 7. Contracting Parties choosing not to participate in the fishery prior to the commencement of the fishery shall inform CCAMLR of changes in their plans no later than one month before the start of the fishery.
 If, for whatever reason, Contracting Parties are unable to participate in the fishery, they shall inform CCAMLR no later than one week after finding that they cannot participate.
+The Secretariat will inform all Contracting Parties immediately after such notification is received.

+8. The use of marine mammal exclusion devices on trawls is mandatory.

-The Secretariat will inform all Contracting Parties immediately after such notification is received.1 Unless otherwise specified, the catch limit for krill shall be 15 000 tonnes in any statistical subarea or division.
+1 Unless otherwise specified, the catch limit for krill shall be 15 000 tonnes in any statistical subarea or division.

 2 The closure of fisheries is governed by Conservation Measure 31-02.